GospelSounders/ch1941.adh/ReadMe.md

 11. Do likewise for the other hymnals

 ## Checking Tasks and Progress
-Atleast as far as this is concerned, this is but secondary.
+At least as far as the hymnals project this is concerned, this is but secondary.
 No need spending time on side issues.